camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/10-migrate-from-activiti/20-adjust-package-names.html.md

 ---

-Just do an **Organize Imports** in your IDE, that should do the trick as API class names have not changed.
+Just do an **Organize Imports** in your IDE, that should do the trick as the API class names have not changed.
 Your IDE should figure out the rest for you.
-For Eclipse this can be done by clicking on the project and hit `Ctrl-Shift-O`.
+For Eclipse this can be done by clicking on the project and hitting `Ctrl-Shift-O`.

 <div class="panel-group" >
   <div class="panel panel-default" id="accClassloading">